Please use another Browser

 Siemens provides a holistic solution across the entire value chain from design, planning, engineering, execution & services.
 This includes design and software solutions for Product Lifecycle Management, Siemens Technology for Powertrain (STP) and integrated automation.

-Mahindra & Mahindra Ltd. has built industry-leading vehicles that are known for their reliability, affordability and fuel efficiency through its focus on manufacturing excellence, technological superiority and differentiated products
+The company builds industry-leading vehicles known for reliability, affordability and fuel efficiency through its focus on manufacturing excellence, technological superiority and differentiated products

 India’s energy use has almost doubled since the turn of the century.
 And the country will contribute more than any other to the rise in global energy demand over the next 25 years.